 The annual Cardiff St David’s Day Parade took place last Friday.
-It’s a traditional Cardiff event I have photographed a number of times.
+It’s a traditional Cardiff event which I have photographed a number of times.
 Although I remain disappointed about missing the 2018 event.

 Last year it arrived in the midst of the second ‘Beast From The East’.
 This blast of arctic weather generated a major dumping of snow across Britain, including Cardiff.
 Official council messages claimed attendees could go at their own risk.
 And the St David’s Day hardcore including ‘Saint David’ himself went ahead with it.
-Snowy images could have been strikingly unusual and stood the test of time, but I did not make it into town.
+Snowy images could have been strikingly unusual and stood the test of time, but alas, I did not make it into town.

 The parade then marched down Queen Street, a main shopping area of Cardiff.
 It passed below large images on a sports’ shop window showing major Welsh football and rugby stars.
 Such athletes are the kind of people commonly revered in Wales today.
 They are more often spoken of as legendary.
 I wondered about the stores up ahead and if there were any names that would work well juxtaposed against St David.

 Top Man occurred to me a few short seconds before he passed beneath the shop sign, so I lightly jogged to bring myself alongside him.
 There was a pleasingly jaded looking gentleman towards the bottom of the frame with his own walking stick adding another layer of meaning to Top Man and St David.

 It’s always amusing observing the observers, which this year included a group of construction workers on Queen Street and a boy squashing his face against a door window.